KyleSmith19091/KeyValueStore/README.md

 >
 ```

-This 'mini-shell' environment will serve as you interface into the key-value store
+This 'mini-shell' environment will serve as your interface into the key-value store

 ## CRUD Operations ⭐️
-<strong>** Note, keys are case sensitive, but the operations are not</strong>
+<strong>** Note, keys are case sensitive, but the operations are not.</strong>

 <h4 align="center">READ</h4>